The Quick Read

 Here’s how to get started:

-- Submit our contact form to request for ADHD A member of our intake team will reach out to schedule a complimentary 15-minute consultation.
+- Fill out our online contact form to request ADHD testing or therapy.
+A clinical director or intake coordinator will follow up to schedule a complimentary 15-minute phone consultation.

-- Meet virtually with an ADHD therapist in Cleveland who will walk you through the assessment, discuss your concerns, and gather the necessary clinical information.
+- Meet with an ADHD assessment specialist in Cleveland who will guide you through the evaluation process and discuss your concerns in detail.

 Other Counseling Services at Focused Mind ADHD Counseling in Cleveland, Ohio